Autumn Salad with dried blueberries, pears, and pecans

 Pecans have a good amount of fiber, are low in sodium, and have no cholesterol.
 Their fat is of the good, monounsaturated variety.

 This delectable dressing is both sweet and tart.
 The indigo hued blueberries are antioxidant jewels.
-We’re thrilled that 2 tablespoons has only 38 calories and 2.9 grams of fat.
-The full fat dressing contains 164 calories and 16.4 grams of fat.
-You’ll really enjoy this refreshing dressing on our Autumn Salad.
+You’ll really enjoy this refreshing dressing on my Autumn Salad.
+The skinny for 1 tablespoon dressing, 21 calories, 1 gram of fat and 1 Weight Watchers POINTS PLUS.

 Prep time: 5 minutes